po1line/Van-Krevelen-diagrams-visual-R/README.md

 2) plotting function for density mapping contains only ``data``, ``x``, ``y`` parameters, described above.

-You can use functions to one sample dataset, and to multisample long data, specifying sample names in the column ``name``.
+You can use functions to one sample dataset, and to multisample long data, specifying sample names in the column ``name`` and addind facet_grid option to the function.

 ### Visual examples